-As of January 31, 2017, we had over 3,200 customers in more than 80 countries around the world, including 241 customers with \$100,000 or greater in ARR.
+As of April 30, 2017, we had over 3,650 customers in more than 80 countries around the world, including 265 customers with \$100,000 or greater in ARR.
 All affiliated entities are counted as a single customer.
 No single customer represented more than 5% of our revenue in fiscal year 2017.
-Our platform has been adopted across many vertical markets, including financial services, technology, media, telecommunications, government, retail and healthcare.
+Our platform has been adopted across many vertical markets, including financial services, government, healthcare, media and entertainment, retail, technology and telecommunications.
+Representative customers are provided below by industry vertical.